Why a Global Studies AA-T?

 - Other campus events

-- International Education Week: For IEW 2019, Nov.
-18-22, LPC screened two films, The Linguists (2008) and Hunt for the Wilderpeople (2016).
-In 2018, LPC screened a film and displayed LPC international students' and staff members' reflections on the benefits of international education.
+- International Education Week activities: For IEW 2020, LPC and Chabot Colleges co-hosted two panels: one on study abroad information and one on international students' experiences.
+For IEW 2019, LPC screened two films.
+In 2018, LPC screened a film and used the campus boulevard to display LPC international students' and staff members' reflections on the benefits of international education.

 - Field trips